 The internet is enabling new approaches to public diplomacy.
-The US Digital Outreach Team (DOT) is one such initiative, aiming to engage directly with citizens in the Middle East by posting messages about US foreign policy on internet forums.
-This case study assesses the DOT's work.
-Does this method provide a promising move towards a more interactive and individualized approach to connecting with the Middle East?
-What are the strategic challenges faced by "public diplomacy 2.0?"
+The Digital Outreach Team at the US Department of State is one such initiative, aiming to engage directly with citizens in the Middle East through posting messages about US foreign policy on popular Arabic, Urdu, and Persian language internet forums.
+This permits them to present the US administration's views on issues related to American foreign policy in a transparent manner.
+This case study assesses the process and reach of this new method of internet diplomacy.
+Does this method provide a promising new conception of public diplomacy for the USA and other nations to move from a more one-way information flow to a more interactive, and individualized, approach to connecting with the Middle East?
+Is this a useful complement to more traditional forms of public diplomacy?
+What are the strategic challenges faced by public diplomacy 2.0?

-The past few years have witnessed innovations in American public diplomacy methods towards the Middle East, moving from one-way communication through broadcasting and the print media to a more interactive model in which the government joins the conversation.
-This article assesses the potential of this new model through an analysis of an early US government Web 2.0 public diplomacy initiative, the State Department's Digital Outreach Team (DOT), focusing on an embedded case study, that of Arabic internet discussions of Barack Obama's Cairo speech of June 4, 2009, in which the DOT participated.
-The DOT is a team of ten civil servants that has its own Facebook, YouTube, Flickr, and Twitter accounts, but mostly operates by posting messages on popular internet discussion forums.
-The Bureau of International Information Programs that hosts the DOT states that the DOT's mission "is to explain U.S. foreign policy and to counter misinformation."
+The past five years have witnessed innovations in American public diplomacy methods towards the Middle East, moving from one-way communication through broadcasting and the print media to a more interactive model in which the government joins the conversation.
+This paper assesses the potential of this new model through an analysis of an early US government Web 2.0 public diplomacy initiative, the State Department's Digital Outreach Team (DOT), focusing on an embedded case study, that of Arabic Internet discussions of Barack Obama's Cairo speech of 4 June 2009, in which the DOT participated.
+The DOT is a team of ten civil servants that has its own Facebook, Youtube, Flickr, and Twitter accounts, but mostly operates through posting messages on popular Internet discussion forums.
+The Bureau of International Information Programs that hosts the DOT states that the DOT's mission "is to explain U.S. foreign policy and to counter misinformation" (IIP 2009).